 - I wanted to use the paranormal as an opportunity to introduce people to real science, and I wanted to better clarify the limits of what we could understand with real science.
 I wanted to be a bridge between science and the paranormal.

-I kept the URL.
+I’d kept the URL though.
 There was clearly a part of me that always hoped I would come back to this.
 It’s who I am.
 I love the mysteries of the world.
 I want to be that bridge between what we understand fairly well and what still falls into the category of the unknown.
 I want to help non-scientists understand how science works, and I want to help scientists recognize the limitations of their work.

 I feel like I’ve been hiding under a sheet for decades, but instead of spooking others, it’s me who’s been too spooked to share what I think and feel.
-This site is also my attempt to drop the sheet and let people see the real me.
+It’s time to let go of fear and face the spook that’s been haunting me.